anmoldeepsingh04/anmoldeepsingh04.github.io/_pages/about.md

 The website is under developmet as I have recently taken up this project.
 Majority content on the website as of now is from a template that I am using for development.
 I am as excited as I am confused because Web-Development is something that I have never tried before but having my personal website has been a long-standing goal for me.

-Please check back by mid-February, the site will be up and running!
+Please check back soon, the site will be up and running!

 Thank you, smile a little more and I hope you'll have a great day ahead!